-NOTE : Unstable persons need immediate attention and should be transported via EMS to the nearest emergency department for assessment and possible admission for parenteral treatment.
+NOTE: Unstable persons need immediate attention and should be transported via EMS to the nearest emergency department for assessment and possible admission for parenteral treatment.

-1. Recommended treatment for non-pregnant and persons with HIV :

-a.
-Ceftriaxone:

-- 1) If weighing less than 150kg/330lbs OR children weighing greater than or at least 45kg/99lbs: - a) Ceftriaxone 500mg IM in a single dose - 2) If weighing more than or equal to 150kg/330lbs: - b) Ceftriaxone 1g IM single dose is recommended PLUS a.
-Cefoxitin 2g IM in a single dose PLUS
+- 1. Recommended treatment for non-pregnant persons: - a.
+If weighing less than 150 kg/330 lbs OR children weighing greater than or at least 45 kg/ 99lbs: Ceftriaxone 500 mg IM in a single dose

+If weighing more than or equal to 150 kg/ 330lbs: Ceftriaxone 1 g IM single dose is recommended b.
+Cefoxitin 2 g IM in a single dose

-Doxycycline 100mg PO every 12 hours for 14 days (8 years of age and older)
+Doxycycline 100 mg PO every 12 hours for 14 days (8 years of age and older)

-Metronidazole 500mg PO every 12 hours for 14 days
+Metronidazole 500 mg PO every 12 hours for 14 days